wkumari/draft-wkumari-opsawg-sdi/README.md

    cryptographic algorithm and key lengths to be used are out of the scope of this document.
 This section illustrates one method, but, as with much of this document the exact mechanism may vary by vendor.
-   EST [RFC7030]and [I-D.gutmann-scep] are methods which vendors may want to consider.
+   Enrollment over Secure Transport ([RFC7030]) and [I-D.gutmann-scep] are methods which vendors may want to consider.

    During the manufacturing stage, when the device is initially powered on, it will generate a public-private keypair.
 It will send its